 Pastor John’s area of graduate specialty is on the life and legacy of Dietrich Bonhoeffer, a twentieth century German Lutheran pastor, theologian, and anti-Nazi dissident during World War II.
 His first book, Anxious Souls Will Ask . . . the Christ-Centered Spirituality of Dietrich Bonhoeffer, was published by Eerdmans in 2005.
-At the request of Lutheran University Press, Pastor John recently published his second book as part of their “Theology for Life” series: Bonhoeffer: A Brief Overview of the Life and Writings of Dietrich Bonhoeffer.
+At the request of Lutheran University Press, Pastor John published his second book as part of their “Theology for Life” series: Bonhoeffer: A Brief Overview of the Life and Writings of Dietrich Bonhoeffer.
 (Lutheran University Press, 2011)

 Pastor John is a graduate of Concordia College (Moorhead, MN), Luther Seminary (St. Paul, MN), having done post-graduate study at the International Center for Holocaust Education at Yad Vashem in Jersualem.
-John and his wife Patty have five children and nine grandchildren.
+John and his wife Patty have five children and 10 grandchildren.